Scyl14/VSCode-RAT/README.md

 After that the TA can freely navigate the file system uploading and downloading files.

 At the moment, since the malware use only legitimate traffic to VS code (just the first connetion to send the OTP and the hostname can be suspicious) is not detected by main EDR and AV tecnologies.
+(Obvusly post exploitation is still fully detectable)

 TO DO: